 VST2, VST3, AAX, Standalone

-Sugar Bytes plug-ins are available in 64-bit editions for both Windows and macOS.
+All Sugar Bytes plug-ins are available as 64-bit versions for Windows and Mac (Intel and Apple Silicon M1).

 ”I found myself turning to Artillery more and more often in a conventional music-production context.
 For example, where similar material recurs several times in a project, Artillery makes it child’s play to apply different effects each time and add much-needed variety.”